adlnet/xapi-profiles/xapi-profiles-structure.md

 <a name="using-prof-statements"></a>
 ## 5.0 Using Profiles in Statements

 Using an introduced Concept, such as an activity type, verb, attachment usage type, extension, activity, or document resource, can be done freely, provided the defined usage and meaning are adhered to.
 But a Learning Record Provider can go further, and make sure to adhere to Profile-described Statement Templates and Patterns.
 Learning Record Providers authoring Statements that conform to matching Profile-described Statement Templates and Patterns SHOULD include the most up-to-date conformant Profile version as a category context activity with id equal to the version's `id` in those Statements, and Statements containing a Profile version as a category context activity MUST conform to any matching Statement Templates and Patterns that Profile version describes.
+An LRP is effectively declaring conformance to a specific Profile version BY including the category context activity with that Profile version's `id`.
+There is no other mechanism defined in this document that links a Statement to a particular xAPI Profile.
+However, not every category context activity has a specific xAPI Profile, it might simply be an activity id.

 <a name="prof-props"></a>
 ## 6.0 Profile Properties